bijaymunda181/Linux-prep/linux-questions.md

 */10 * * * * /path/script.sh >> /tmp/script.log 2>&1

 ## 🔥 Question 7: A script runs manually but does NOT run in cron.
 What could be the reason, and how do you fix it?
+"A script may run manually but fail in cron because cron does not load user PATH variables.
+Fix it by using full paths of commands or exporting PATH inside the script."

+✅ Additional Valid Causes (your points)

+user doesn't have permission to run script

+script not executable

+ownership issue

+Commands to fix:

+chmod +x /script.sh
+chown bijay:bijay /script.sh